vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/10_tasmAdamuM_nirbhajAmo-mumAmuShyAyaNamamuShyAH.md

 <details><summary>Whitney</summary>

-तस्मा॑द॒मुं निर्भ॑जामो॒ऽमुमा॑मुष्याय॒णम॒मुष्याः॑ पु॒त्रम॒सौ यः॥२॥
+### Translation
+7. ⌊10.⌋ Ours is etc. etc.; let him not be released from the fetter of
+Brihaspati.
+Of him now etc. etc.

+### Notes
 </details>

 <details><summary>Griffith</summary>

-Whatever we have gained, etc. Let him not be freed from the noose of the Rishis' children, etc.
+Whatever we have gained, etc. Let him not be freed from the noose of Brihaspati, etc.
 </details>

 <details><summary>पदपाठः</summary>